Six Turntables

 Workshop and Performance

 Six Turntables is a project that gathers groups of young people to listen to, learn about, and remix audio archives.
-The project is shared in a series workshops led by Christopher Willes in collaboration with Akash Bansal, each of which conclude with a performance.
+Each iteration is shared as a series workshops—led by Christopher Willes and Akash Bansal—that conclude with participants staging a public noise concert.

 Six Turntables has been shared in a variety of contexts in Canada since 2017.
 For more background on project see this document.
-You can also read this call for workshop participants from a previous iteration.
+You can also read this call for workshop participants from a previous iteration at the Toronto Biennial of Art in 2024.

 Presentations